-- If a pupil is staying at home - a £15 Tesco food voucher will be provided every week during the closure period.
-The £15 is for a single pupil, so for example if you have three pupils at the school you will receive £45.
+- If a pupil is staying at home - a £15 food voucher will be provided every week during the closure period.
+The £15 is for a single pupil, so for example if you have three pupils at the school you will receive £45 each week.

-- The voucher can be sent in two formats - as an e-voucher or a gift card.
-If you do not receive your voucher, please email firstname.lastname@example.org and provide your child’s name and the school they attend and we will get back to you.
+- The voucher can still be received in two formats - as an e-voucher or a gift card.
+If you do not receive your voucher please email firstname.lastname@example.org and provide your child’s name and the school they attend and we will get back to you.

 - Vouchers can be used in store or on-line if you are getting your shopping delivered to home.

-- The vouchers are for Free School Meals pupils only and not Universal Free School meals pupils; again, if the Government guidance changes, the school will alter the voucher provision to fit the new guidance.
+- Please note the voucher scheme remains for Free School Meals pupils only and not Universal Free School meals pupils, again if the Government guidance changes the school will alter the voucher provision to fit the new guidance.

 The Department for Education has been informed that some parents in England that they have received an email stating: